Wang Bing (director): Career

 His 2017's Mrs. Fang had its world premiere at the main competition of the 70th Locarno Film Festival where it won the Golden Leopard.

-Wang's Dead Souls (2018), a 8-hour epic about survivors of the labor camps in the Gobi Desert in Gansu, had its world premiere out of competition of 2018 Cannes Film Festival, and was met with widespread critical acclaim.
+Wang's Dead Souls (2018), an 8-hour epic about survivors of the labor camps in the Gobi Desert in Gansu, had its world premiere out of competition of 2018 Cannes Film Festival, and was met with widespread critical acclaim.

-After a 5-year hiatus, Wang released the Youth trilogy, Spring, Hard Times, Homecoming (2023-2024).
+After a 5-year hiatus, Wang released the Youth trilogy, Spring, Hard Times, Homecoming (2023–2024).
 The documentaries had its world premiere at the main competition of the 2023 Cannes Film Festival, 77th Locarno Film Festival and 81st Venice International Film Festival, respectively.

 Personal life

 Political views

 In December 2023, alongside 50 other filmmakers, Wang Bing signed an open letter published in Libération demanding a ceasefire and an end to the killing of civilians amid the 2023 Israeli invasion of the Gaza Strip, and for a humanitarian corridor into Gaza to be established for humanitarian aid, and the release of hostages.